-Swanson Dock stevedores have benefitted from large vessel investments in the past, such as the dredging, bollards and hydrodynamic modelling, to ensure large vessels can be serviced at Swanson Dock.
+Swanson Dock operators have capacity to handle additional TEU throughput and are already benefitting from investments such as dredging, bollards and hydrodynamic modelling to ensure large vessels can be serviced at Swanson Dock.
 A second stage of bollard works will also provide benefits to Swanson Dock.
 Further, Swanson Dock stevedores benefit from rail infrastructure whilst VICT does not have direct access to rail.

+While PoM seeks to promote competition at the port it is not always possible to enhance all terminals with the same features at the same time.
 Given the various factors affecting the relative competitiveness of different terminal operators, PoM considers that competition is best supported by its proposal to separate the full inward containerised wharfage into standard vessels and larger vessels.
 By doing this and only increasing the larger vessel tariff, PoM is facilitating competition between both standard versus larger vessel shipping lines and the terminals that service them.